strimzi/proposals/052-record-reconciled-versions.md

 If the operator errors during the Kafka reconciliation this field will not be updated.
 If Kafka was successfully updated, the field will also be updated, meaning errors later in the reconcile, such as failing to deploy the `entity-operator` or `kafka-exporter` will still show `status.versions.kafka` correctly up to date, but `lastSuccessfulReconciliationBy` will not be updated, and the CR will no longer be in a `Ready` state.

-Note: It may be useful to also include versions for the `inter-broker-protocol-version` and `log-message-format-version` in the status, such as `status.versions.kafkaInterBrokerProtocol` and `status.versions.kafkaLogMessageFormat` as these too could cause multiple reconciles and a user might want to verify that these have been picked up by the brokers, but this is less important than the main two fields proposed above.

 ## `Kafka` Custom Resource & Reconciler changes